riipandi/lizard/README.md

 ---

-The main focus now is for the Debian distribution.
+Wizard is a CLI application for managing your Linux Server.
+Current focus is making it for the Debian distribution.
+Install the server stack and configure your instance in the cloud of Google Cloud Platform, Amazon Web Services, DigitalOcean or any of your preference.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 For questions send an email to ripandi@pm.me.

 __Important Note:__ *This project still heavy development, not ready to use at production server.*